The-Chicago-Network/WOB_Eleventy_Shoelace/index.md

 ---
 layout: layouts/index.liquid
 title: Women Lead
-h1: <span>Women Lead</span>&#58; An Initiative from <br>The Chicago Network
+h1: Women Lead
 subhead:
 ---
-Women Lead helps board members, executives, and recruiters find diverse talent for board service from The Chicago Network’s membership of <br>500+ women leaders.
-Search below to get started:
+An initiative from The Chicago Network: find diverse talent for board service from The our membership of 500+ women leaders.
+Try searching for a name, company, or industry to get started.